 As we swelter through an unusually hot August here are my top wine pairings for one of my favourite summer foods, prawns - or shrimp as they’re known over the pond.

 Like other ingredients it depends how you cook them.
-The simple plate or tankard of cooked prawns in the shell I had last week is a different customer from a spicy Thai prawn curry but in general prawns or shrimp have a delicate flavour that you want to respect.
+The simple plate or tankard of cooked prawns in the shell is a different customer from a spicy Thai prawn curry but in general prawns or shrimp have a delicate flavour that you want to respect.
 Your wine should act like a squeeze of lemon which generally points to a white or a crisp rosé